Julian Samora: Career

-He was co-founder, with Dr. Ernesto Galarza and Herman Gallegos, of the Southwest (now National) Council of La Raza, and was instrumental in the founding of the Mexican-American Legal Defense and Education Fund.
+He was co-founder, with Ernesto Galarza and Herman Gallegos, of the Southwest (now National) Council of La Raza, and was instrumental in the founding of the Mexican-American Legal Defense and Education Fund.

 His greatest accomplishment, he told an interviewer, was his Mexican-American Graduate Studies Program at Notre Dame, which was funded by a grant from the Ford Foundation in 1971.
 He served as mentor and trainer of at least fifty-seven students who went through the program from 1971 to 1985, most of them graduating with advanced degrees in law, political science, psychology, history, government, sociology and economics.
 These men and woman are his legacy of scholarship and the pursuit of social justice.

 Retirement

 Samora retired from the University of Notre Dame in 1985.
 In 1989, Michigan State University founded the first major university research center named for a Latino, the Julian Samora Research Institute.
 Dr. Samora is quoted as saying, “As I told the gathering, it’s about time a major university established a research center for Latinos; that it bears my name is very emotional to me.”
 In 1990, the Mexican government granted Professor Samora El Orden del Aguila Azteca (Aztec Eagle Award).
 It is the highest award Mexico gives to non-Mexicans.